jendaaaaa/bluetooth-tank_simplecar/README.md

 > Open this page at [https://jendaaaaa.github.io/bluetooth_android_tank_simplecar/](https://jendaaaaa.github.io/bluetooth_android_tank_simplecar/)

+Code for app EV-micro:bit available on all mobile platforms.
+No need to pair.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.